rticommunity/rticonnextdds-connector-py/docs/configuration.rst

 Data types
 ~~~~~~~~~~

-The *<types>* tags defines the data types associated to the topics to be published
+The *<types>* tags defines the data types associated with the topics to be published
 or subscribed to.

 The following example defines a *ShapeType* with four members, *color*, *x*, *y*